wandyezj/class_achievements/outline.md

     * Each student should be able to note their own progress towards each objective.
         * Each student should be able to indicate areas they think they have achieved and areas they are struggling with.

+# Site Interactive Scenarios

+The site will make it readily apparent to teachers how their class is doing, what areas they need to focus on with what groups of students.

+The site will be a good tool for teachers to communicate with parents early and often exactly how well their student is doign in class

+The site will make it easy for teachers to report to administrators their classes progress.

+# Suggested High Level Objectives for Introduction to Computer Science

+High level objectives should not be tied to any specific programming language or environment.
+The high level ideas and concepts should be applicable to any system that students are attempting to describe.

+For example: Factories, Restaurants, Traffic, etc...

+High level objectives in turn can be broken down into more specific objectives and specific ways they can be demonstrated.

+## High Level Objectives Sample

+* Problem Solving Techniques
+    * Problem Definition
+        * Inquery, research, elicitation
+    * Divide and Conquer
+    * Isolation
+* Data
+    * Input
+    * Output
+    * Types
+* Flow
+    * Sequential
+    * Conditional
+        * Boolean Logic
+    * Repetative

+There are potentially additional objectives around communication and teamwork as these are essential for problem solving.
+Strong teams are made of strong individuals who work together well.